 If using the starter culture, stir together the culture and water.
 Let the mixture sit while you prepare the ingredients—around 10 minutes.
 If using kefir whey, add it when the recipe calls for culture.

-Add the mixture to a 2 -1-quart glass or 1/2 gallon jar that can be securely sealed.
+Add the mixture to two one-quart jars or one half-gallon jar that can be securely sealed.

 Add the lime juice, Cutting Edge Culture or kefir whey, and cover with water, leaving an inch or two at the top.